 Microsoft has explained what’s actually going on under the hood here.
-When you reset your PC:
+When you reset your PC and remove everything:

 - The PC boots into Windows RE, the Windows Recovery Environment

-- Windows RE erases and formats the Windows partitions before installing a fresh copy of Windows 8 or 10.
+- Windows RE erases and formats the Windows partitions before installing a fresh copy of Windows.

 - The PC restarts into the new copy of Windows.

-When you refresh your PC, the same steps occur.
-However, before erasing your Windows partition, Windows RE scans the hard drive for your files, settings, and Modern apps.
+When you choose to keep your files, the same steps occur.
+However, before erasing your Windows partition, Windows RE scans the hard drive for your files and personal settings.
 It places them aside, installs a fresh copy of Windows, and puts them back where they were found.

-If your computer is not booting properly, you can refresh or reset it from the boot options menu.
+If your Windows PC isn’t booting properly, you can reset it from the boot options menu.
 We’ve covered several ways to access this menu.
-Once you’ve accessed it, use the Refresh your PC or Reset your PC option.
+However, this menu will also appear automatically if Windows can’t boot.

 Select Troubleshoot > Reset this PC to reset your PC from the menu.

 How to Get a Fresh Windows 10 System Without the Bloatware